baoqger/chrisbao/source/_posts/fabio-source-code-study.md

 ---
-title: fabio-source-code-study
+title: Fabio source code study part 1
 date: 2021-01-29 22:09:56
 tags: Fabio, Golang, Source code
 ---
 ### Background

-In this post, I want to share the lessons learned from reading the soruce code of the project `Fabio`.
+In this two-part blog series, I want to share the lessons learned from reading the soruce code of the project `Fabio`.
 In my previous blog, I shared with you how to use Fabio as a load balancing in the micro services applicatoins, in detail you can refer to this [article](https://baoqger.github.io/2020/12/30/golang-load-balancing-fabio/).

 Since `Fabio` is not a tiny project, it's hard to cover everything inside this project.
-I will mainly focus on two aspects: firstly in the **architecture design  level**, I will study how it can work as a load balancer without any configuration file, and secondly in the **language level**, I want to summarize the best practice of writing Golang programs by investigating which features of Golang it uses and how it uses.
+I will mainly focus on two aspects: firstly in the **architecture design  level**, I will study how it can work as a load balancer without any configuration file (Part one), and secondly in the **language level**, I want to summarize the best practice of writing Golang programs by investigating which features of Golang it uses and how it uses (Part two).

 ### Fabio architecture design